1. When is the best time to travel to Colombia?

 The tap water is generally not safe to drink in Colombia.
 Bottled water is readily available at tourist sites, hotels, and restaurants.
 Don't forget to use bottled water when brushing your teeth as well!
 Ice is not always made with boiled/bottled water.
 Order your beverages without ice ("sin hielo") or ask your tour leader if the ice is safe in a particular restaurant.

-No immunizations are currently required for visiting Colombia.
-Hepatitis A and Typhoid are recommended.
-Yellow fever and malaria exist in Colombia's lowland areas.
-Travelers visiting the Andes and Cartagena generally do not receive the yellow fever vaccination or take malaria prophylaxis.
+Proof of Yellow Fever vaccination is currently required for travelers visiting Colombia.
+Hepatitis A, and Typhoid are strongly recommended at least two weeks prior to your trip.
+Malaria also exists in Colombia's lowland areas.
+Travelers visiting the Andes and Cartagena generally do not take malaria prophylaxis.
 Please note that some countries, such as Costa Rica, require a yellow fever vaccination if traveling directly from Colombia.
 For the most current information, please consult your doctor and/or check out the Center for Disease Control website at www.cdc.gov

 All travelers will need a passport that is valid for at least 6 months after they depart Colombia.
 Most travelers do not need a tourist visa for Colombia.
 Tourist visas are not currently required for citizens of the following countries: USA, Canada, Australia, New Zealand, the UK, Israel and many other countries.
 Entry requirements in Latin America change with surprising frequency.
 It is each traveler's responsibility to check with your Colombian consulate